Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 ### 2025-05-22 - heap implementation
 - Created a heap struct and wrote store and retrieve functions for a heap (20 min)

+### 2025-05-23 - heaps & math operation fixes
+- added heap code to makefile and updated the math operation functions to push the found value to a stack and added an error to a division by 0 case (40 min)